Reed-CompBio/spras/docs/tutorial/intermediate.rst

    │   └── log/
    │       └── ... snakemake log files ...
    ├── config/
-   │   └── basic.yaml
+   │   ├── basic.yaml
+   │   ├── intermediate.yaml
-   │   └── intermediate.yaml
+   │   └── ... other configs ...
    ├── inputs/
-   │   ├── THE DATA
+   │   ├── phosphosite-irefindex13.0-uniprot.txt # pre-defined in SPRAS already, used by the intermediate.yaml file
+   │   ├── tps-egfr-prizes.txt # pre-defined in SPRAS already, used by the intermediate.yaml file
-   │   └── THE NETWORK
+   │   └── ... other input data ...
    ├── outputs/
    │   └── basic/
    │       └── ... output files ...

-2.1 Supported Algorithms in SPRAS
+2.1 Algorithms in SPRAS
 ---------------------------------

-SPRAS supports a wide range of algorithms, each designed around different biological assumptions and optimization strategies (LINK THE SUPPORTED ALGORITHMS TAB)
+SPRAS supports a wide range of algorithms, each designed around different biological assumptions and optimization strategies (See :doc:`Pathway Reconstruction Methods <../prms/prms>` for SPRAS's list of integrated algorithms.)

-.. - Pathlinker
-.. - Omics Integrator 1
-.. - Omics Integrator 2
-.. - MEO
-.. - Minimum-Cost Flow
-.. - All pairs shortest paths
-.. - Domino
-.. - Source-Targets Random Walk with Restarts
-.. - Random Walk with Restarts
-.. - BowTieBuilder (Not optimized for large datasets; slower on big networks)
-.. - ResponseNet

-Wrapped Algorithms
+Wrapped algorithms
 ^^^^^^^^^^^^^^^^^^^
-Each algorithm has been wrapped by SPRAS.
-Wrapping an algorithm in SPRAS involves three main steps:
+Each algorithm has been wrapped by SPRAS which involves three main steps.

-1. Input generation: SPRAS creates and formats the input files required by the algorithm based on the provided dataset
+For an algorithm specific wrapper, the wrapper includes a module that will create and format the input files required by the algorithm using the datasets specified in the configuration file.
-2. Execution: SPRAS runs the algorithm within its corresponding Docker container, which holds the algorithm code.
-This is called for each specified parameter combination in the configuration file.
-3. Output standardization: The raw outputs are converted into a standardized SPRAS format

-Inputs
-^^^^^^^
-These pathway reconstruction algorithms differ in the inputs nodes they require and how they interpret those nodes to identify subnetworks.
-Some use source and target nodes to connect predefined start and end points, others use prizes, which are scores assigned to nodes of interest, and some rely on active nodes that represent proteins or genes significantly “on” or perturbed under specific biological conditions.

-Along with differences in their inputs nodes, these algorithms also interpret the input interactome differently.
-Some can handle directed graphs, others work only with undirected graphs, and a few support mixed directionaltiy graphs.

-Parameters
-^^^^^^^^^^
-Each algorithm also exposes its own set of parameters that control its optimization strategy.
-Some algorithms have no adjustable parameters, while others include multiple tunable settings that influence how subnetworks are created.
-These parameters vary widely between algorithms and reflect the unique optimization techniques each method employs under the hood.
+Each algorithm has an associated Docker image located on `DockerHub <https://hub.docker.com/u/reedcompbio>`__ that contains all necessary software dependencies needed to run it.
+In SPRAS, it uses each image to launch a container for a specified parameter combination, providing it with the prepared algorithm specific inputs and an output filename (raw-pathway.txt).

+With each of the raw-pathway.txt files, a  wrapper includes a module that will convert the algorithm specific format into a standardized SPRAS format.

-2.3 Running SPRAS with Multiple Algorithms
+2.3 Running SPRAS with multiple algorithms
 ------------------------------------------
-In the intermediate.yaml configuration file, it is set up have SPRAS run multiple algorithms (all of the algorithms supported in SPRAS except BowTieBuilder) with multiple parameter settings (if available) on one dataset.
+In the ``intermediate.yaml`` configuration file, it is set up to have SPRAS run multiple algorithms with multiple parameter settings on a single dataset.

-From the root directory spras/, run the command below from the command line:
+From the root directory, run the command below from the command line:

 .. code:: bash

     snakemake --cores 4 --configfile config/intermediate.yaml

-What Happens When You Run This Command
+What happens when you run this command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-SPRAS will slower when using the intermediate.yaml configuration.
+SPRAS will run "slower" when using the ``intermediate.yaml`` configuration.

-The same automated steps as in beginner.yaml (managed by Snakemake and Docker) run behind the scenes for intermediate.yaml; however, this configuration now runs multiple algorithms with different parameter combinations, which takes longer to complete.
+Similar automated steps from the previous tutorial runs behind the scenes for ``intermediate.yaml``.
+However, this configuration now runs multiple algorithms with different parameter combinations, which takes longer to complete.
 By increasing the number of cores to 4, it allows Snakemake to parallelize the work locally, speeding up execution when possible.
+(See :doc:`Using SPRAS <../usage>` for more information on SPRAS's parallelization.)

 1. Snakemake starts the workflow

-Snakemake reads the options set in the intermediate.yaml configuration file and determines which datasets, algorithms, and parameter combinations need to run.
+Snakemake reads the options set in the ``intermediate.yaml`` configuration file and determines which datasets, algorithms, and parameter combinations need to run.
 It also checks if any post-analysis steps were requested.

-2. Preparing the dataset

-SPRAS takes the interactome and node prize files specified in the configuration and bundles them into a Dataset object to be used for processing algorithm specific inputs.
-This object is stored as a .pickle file so it can be reused for other algorithms without re-processing it.

-3. Creating algorithm specific inputs
+2. Creating algorithm specific inputs

 For each algorithm marked as include: true in the configuration, SPRAS generates input files tailored to that algorithm.

-In this case, every algorithm is enabled, so SPRAS creates the files required for each algorithm.
+In this case, every algorithm is enabled, so SPRAS formats the input files required for each algorithm.

-4. Organizing results with parameter hashes
+3. Organizing results with parameter hashes

-Each <dataset>-<algorithm>-params-<hash> combination folder is created.
+Each ``<dataset>-<algorithm>-params-<hash>`` combination gets its own folder created in ``output/intermediate/``.

-A matching log file in logs/parameters-<algorithm>-params-<hash>.yaml records the exact parameter values used.
+A matching log file in ``logs/parameters-<algorithm>-params-<hash>.yaml`` records the exact parameter values used.

-5. Running the algorithm
+4. Running the algorithm

+SPRAS pulls each algorithm's Docker image from `DockerHub <https://hub.docker.com/u/reedcompbio>`__ if it isn't already downloaded locally

-SPRAS executes each algorithm by launching its corresponding Docker image multiple times (once for each parameter configuration).
+SPRAS executes each algorithm by launching multiple Docker contatiners using the algorithm specific Docker image (once for each parameter configuration), sending the prepared input files and specific parameter settings needed for execution.

-During each run, SPRAS provides the prepared input files and the corresponding parameter settings to the container.
-Each algorithm then runs independently within its Docker container and produces a raw pathway output file (raw-pathway.txt), which contains the reconstructed subnetwork in the algorithm's native format.
+Each algorithm runs independently within its Docker container and generates an output file named raw-pathway.txt, which contains the reconstructed subnetwork in the algorithm-specific format.

+SPRAS then saves these files to the corresponding folder.

-6. Standardizing the results
+5. Standardizing the results

-SPRAS parses each of the raw output into a standardized SPRAS format (pathway.txt).
+SPRAS parses each of the raw output into a standardized SPRAS format (pathway.txt) and SPRAS saves this file in its corresponding folder.
-This ensures all algorithms output are put into a standardized output, because their native formats differ.

-7. Logging the Snakemake run
+6. Logging the Snakemake run

-Snakemake creates a dated log in .snakemake/log/.
-This log shows what rules ran and any errors that occurred during the SPRAS run.
+Snakemake creates a dated log in ``.snakemake/log/`` This log shows what jobs ran and any errors that occurred during the SPRAS run.

-What Your Directory Structure Should Like After This Run:
+What your directory structure should like after this run:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: text